 National Lifeguard Precert/Recert

 Prerequisites: Participants MUST have had a National Lifeguard certification within the last 2 years and show that they once held certification in Standard First Aid, as well as government issued ID.
-Failure to bring these items to class will result in the student being denied access to the class and no refund will be given.

 Water Safety Instructor (WSI)